The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

 The development and construction of the Dugald River underground mine was approved in 2012.

-The major construction activities planned were the main site access road, an accommodation village, and other infrastructure facilities.
-Workers would be accommodated in the permanent 500-member accommodation camp.
+The major construction activities undertaken were the main site access road, an accommodation village, and other infrastructure facilities.
+Workers are accommodated at the permanent 500-member accommodation camp.

-The mining fleet is planned to consist of one Tamrock Jumbo, one Caterpillar 2900 Bogger and Caterpillar AD55 trucks.
-Power supply for the mine will be provided by Mica Creek Power Station through a 62km transmission line.
+The mining fleet consists of one Tamrock Jumbo, one Caterpillar 2900 Bogger and Caterpillar AD55 trucks.
+Power supply for the mine is being provided by Mica Creek Power Station through a 62km transmission line.

 Contractors involved with the Dugald River mine development